Arkitu/Draftbot-Assistant/README.md

 • Reminders (`/add_reminder`) to notify you for your `!gd`, `!da`, or to think to water your plants.

-• Soon a performance tracker
+• A tracker to make charts with your reports

 ## Users data